chankongching/WindowKeyLogMiner/README.md

 # Go miner with Keylog detection
-with 10 or more characters are input within 10s, miner will stop
+with 10 or more characters are input within 10s, miner will stop This package can only be ran on window platform

 ### Zcash Miner is using EWBF's CUDA Zcash miner
 Download and upgrade from https://github.com/nanopool/ewbf-miner/releases